 ¡Frijoles!
 Mexican Pinto Beans

 These beans are a favorite of my friends and family.
 This recipe evolved from my mother-in-law’s frijoles al charro.
 She made hers with bacon to flavor the beans.
 I usually omit the bacon, but it’s good either way.
-The chipotle powder and smoked paprika give it a nice smokiness.
+The chipotle and smoked paprika give it a nice smokiness.
 You can either use powdered chipotle or a whole one.
 Discard the seeds and ribs, unless you want super spicy beans.

 There are many opinions in this family about cooking beans.
 My husband is insistent about not soaking the beans first, as he swears that takes away the flavor.
 I boil the beans with all the flavorings on the theory that they will soak up the flavors.
 My mother-in-law says the garlic will help eliminate the gas from the beans.
 She told me never to put salt in until the end because it will toughen the beans.
 And I add cocoa powder to bring out the flavor of the chilies, just as the ancient Aztecs did.